-- 17. Climate risk is interacting with other risks resulting in compound effects.
-Climate change does not play out in isolation, as witnessed during the COVID-19 pandemic in Bangladesh and India when Cyclone Aila hit coastal areas causing large scale devastation.
+17. Climate risk is interacting with other risks, resulting in compound effects.
+Climate change does not play out in isolation, as witnessed during the COVID-19 pandemic in Bangladesh and India when Cyclone Aila hit coastal areas, causing large-scale devastation.
 There is increasing recognition of the strong overlap between climate vulnerability and fragility and conflict.
 According to the Notre Dame Global Adaptation Initiative's climate vulnerability index (ND-GAIN), 16 of the top 25 countries at highest risk of climate-related impacts feature on the World Bank's Fragile and Conflict-affected Situations (FCS) list.
 Increasingly, cumulative interactions among different risks and risk drivers are observed across sectors and systems.
-This can have a compounding effect on the scale, duration, and frequency of shocks faced by countries and population groups in the future. - 1.2 Progress in building resilience remains patchy with limited adaptation financing. - 18.
-Good progress has been made in adaptation planning, but implementation remains challenging.
+This can have a compounding effect on the scale, duration, and frequency of shocks faced by countries and population groups in the future.

+1.2 Progress in building resilience remains patchy with limited adaptation financing.

+18. Good progress has been made in adaptation planning, but implementation remains challenging.
 In recent years, countries have strengthened adaptation planning processes by developing Nationally Determined Contributions (NDC), National Adaptation Plans (NAP), or equivalent plans and strategies.
 Worldwide, 84 percent of countries now have national-level adaptation planning instruments.
-A growing number of these plans include estimates of the costs of adaptation priorities.
+A growing number of these plans include estimates of the costs of adaptation priorities31.
 However, these estimates typically use sector or project-based costing and are not necessarily a result of detailed economic analysis.
 There is rarely any consideration of the benefits of adaptation (in reducing climate change impacts), an analysis of the costs and benefits of different adaptation options, or the appropriate level or scale of adaptation needed.
-Only a few adaptation plans offer a more strategic approach or consider longer-term issues, including uncertainties.
+Only a few adaptation plans offer a more strategic approach or consider longer-term issues, including uncertainties and their implications on adaptation investment decisions.
 Plans provide a good indication of national priorities, but they rarely provide the necessary level of detail needed for mobilizing investments for adaptation.
-Further, the linkages between adaptation plans and disaster risk reduction plans require strengthening, especially to ensure comprehensive risk management approaches. - 19.
-Signs of acceleration and shifts needed to enable adaptation remain limited.
-There has been an increase in number of adaptation projects being implemented, especially in sectors such as water, agriculture, forestry and natural resources management, and disaster risk management.
-However, adaptation measures remain largely fragmented, short-term, and incremental.
-They are not sufficient to enable the transformation needed to address increasing climate risk.
-The Adaptation Gap Report of 2022 indicates that adaptation policies and projects tend to be oriented toward the short term, focused on single hazards, and narrow in scope, meaning that they inadequately address the root causes of climate exposure and vulnerability, and insufficiently address the compounding and cascading nature of climate risk.
-They are also not being implemented at the necessary scale and international support is not sufficiently aligning with the needs expressed by countries in their national plans.
+Further, the linkages between adaptation plans and disaster risk reduction plans require strengthening, especially to ensure comprehensive risk management approaches.